By Practice and Science Directorate staff

 Public health research and applications

 Public and community health delivery systems

-The development panel will write the guideline for the treatment of PTSD based on systematic reviews of the research literature.
+The development panel will write the guideline for the treatment of obesity based on systematic reviews of the research literature.
 The panel will not conduct the systematic reviews itself but will utilize existing high-quality reviews and/or develop questions to guide new systematic reviews, in collaboration with the Advisory Steering Committee and potentially other consultants.

 The guideline will include treatment recommendations and indications of the strength of the evidence for each recommendation in accordance with emerging best practices in treatment guidelines development, as determined by the Advisory Steering Committee.
 The panel will solicit input from representatives of patient/consumer communities as it pursues its work.
 Progress reports will be made to the Advisory Steering Committee and the APA Board of Directors and governance groups on a regular basis.

 The Advisory Steering Committee will review candidate materials and provide a final list of qualified candidates for the development panel to the Board of Directors for appointment.

 Letters of nomination should clearly describe the candidate's specific expertise and qualifications related to the criteria above.
 Nomination materials should include a letter from the nominee indicating willingness to serve for at least two years, a brief statement of the nominee's qualifications, and a current curriculum vitae.
 Development panel members are expected to travel to Washington, DC, for at least two face-to-face meetings yearly and commit additional time and effort to the panel in between these meetings.
 Current members of the APA governance groups BPA, BSA and CAPP are not eligible to serve.